docker/docs/ee/ucp/authorization/define-roles.md

 ---
 {% if include.version=="ucp-3.0" %}

-A role defines a set of API operations permitted against a group of resources.
+A role defines a set of API operations permitted against a resource set.
-Roles are applied to users and teams with grants.
+You apply roles to users and teams by creating grants.

 ![Diagram showing UCP permission levels](../images/permissions-ucp.svg)